ythirion/cahier-de-vacances-b3/exercise/week05/MISSION.md

     *You implemented the validation rules in the frontend to simulate the Matrix breach... but what are the risks of relying only on client-side validation in a real-world system?*

 3. **Architecture**
-    *How would you adapt your architecture if this breach key were being submitted to a real secure endpoint?*
+    *How would you adapt your architecture if this breach key was being submitted to a real secure endpoint?*

 4. **Resistance for All**
     *How can you ensure your interface could be used by any rebel — regardless of ability or device?*